danielballan/pims2-prototype/README.md

   [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_)
   and the
   [Jupyter data explorer](https://github.com/jupyterlab/jupyterlab-data-explorer).
-  (Some formats of interest, such as one-off vendor-specific microscopy formats, are not registered with the IANA MIME type standard, but that standard includes a well-defined system for handling unregistered types.)
+  IANA maintains an official registry of formats (e.g. ``'image/png'``) but it also defines a standard for adding application-specific formats outside of the official standard (e.g. ``'application/x-hdf'``).
+PIMS can use official MIME types where possible and use this extension mechanism for formats that are not registered, such as one-off vendor-specific microscopy formats. *Within* a given MIME type (e.g. ``'image/tiff'``) there can also be significant variety.
+  For this, a nested dispatch may be the right idea: PIMS dispatches based on MIME type, and the reader registered for that MIME type may inspect the file and do a second layer of dispatch based on its contents/layout.
 * **Use Entrypoints** Perform reader discovery using entrypoints.
 Packages can declare in their `setup.py` that they provide PIMS-compatible objects like so: